Freewallet switches out Google+ to Google account as a login option

 One of Freewallet’s advantageous features is its various login options, including: email, phone number, Facebook and Google+.
 Recently, Google has announced that they are going to end the operations of their social network.
-As a result, Freewallet will switch Google+ to Gmail as a login option.
+As a result, Freewallet will switch Google+ to Google account as a login option.
 Freewallet users will have to just update the apps — we will do everything for them.

 I’ve been using Google+ to log in, what should I do?